Avi-141/webex-playground/ARCHITECTURE.md

 ### Phase 1: Space Resolution
 Parse the query for space name references.
 Fuzzy-match against known space titles from SQLite.
-- "Tell me about AI Defense" → resolves to Ask-AI Defense space → applies as filter
+- "Tell me about AI Defense" → resolves to AI Defense space → applies as filter
 - Uses `difflib.SequenceMatcher` + substring matching
 - Also supports explicit `--space` flag with name or ID